 Here’s how Matthew begins the story of Christ’s birth.
 He writes:

 This is how Jesus the Messiah was born.
 His mother, Mary, was engaged to be married to Joseph.
 But before the marriage took place, while she was still a virgin, she became pregnant through the power of the Holy Spirit.
 Joseph, her fiancé, was a good man and did not want to disgrace her publicly, so he decided to break the engagement quietly.

-I’m struck by Luke’s description of Joseph as simply, he was a “good man.”
+I’m struck by Matthew’s description of Joseph as simply, he was a “good man.”
 Not a great man.
 Not a wonderful man, nor an awesome man.
 Just a “good man.”
 There is power in the simplicity of that one-word adjective, the only adjective used to describe Joseph – good.
 It carries a lot of weight, especially in today’s culture where we give out superlatives like water from a fire hydrant.

 When we’re at a restaurant and the waitress asks what we want to drink and we tell her a glass of water is all we want and she replies, “Awesome.
 I’ll go get that and come back to take your order.”
 This is not awesome.
 If this is really awesome, what word do we use to describe the Grand Canyon, childbirth, or God himself?
 These are what are truly awesome.

 “Good” is a really good word.
 Don’t you admire a “good” man?
 I do.
 I would love to be known as a good man.
 My son is a good man; so is our daughter’s husband.
 He’s a good man.
 My grandsons are on their way to being known as good men.
 Good is good enough.

 I hope you take note of the good men in your life.
 Appreciate them.
 And if you’re a man, be a good one.
 Be a good man.

 What a good man does